spring-projects/spring-boot/spring-actuator/docs/Features.md

 * To enable the Tomcat access log valve (very common in production environments)

 More fine-grained control of the Tomcat container is available if you need it.
-Instead of letting Spring Zero create the container for you, just create a bean of type `TomcatEmbeddedServletContainerFactory` and override one of its methods, or inject some customizations, e.g.
+Instead of letting Spring Actuator create the container for you, just create a bean of type `TomcatEmbeddedServletContainerFactory` and override one of its methods, or inject some customizations, e.g.